Special Educational Needs and Disability (SEND)

 Parental Engagement

 At Blueberry Park we welcome and encourage parental input to support our pupils.
 Throughout the year we offer a variety of parental engagement activities with an SEND focus.
-We hold half-termly Zoom 'Inclusion coffee mornings' and parent workshops.
+We hold half-termly 'Inclusion coffee mornings' and parent workshops.

 Our forthcoming Inclusion coffee morning dates are as follows: